 I need Power at Home

-Since I use an electric elevator to get up and downstairs, I need to have a gas generator to provide electricity when our power goes out.
+Since our home has two floors, I need an elevator.
+I also need a gas generator to provide electricity to the elevator when our power goes out.
 Otherwise, I'm stuck.
+Been there, done that, don't like it!
 So in 2014 we installed a 14k generator which services the whole house except for really cold days when our heat pump changes over to all-electric heat.
 When that happens, we turn on the natural gas stove downstairs and recirculate hot air throughout the house.
 Otherwise, the generator powers everything.

 The generator sits outside and is locked for security.
 It comes on automatically whenever we lose power for over twenty seconds.
 It is a good feeling when the power goes out and our generator comes on.
 It saves our ice cream too.